itsShahain/CharLM/README.md

 Note: this repo is still under development

-# Training Pipeline of Our Model
+# Training Pipeline for our Class-Agnostic Detection Transformer + Simulated Bayes Optimal Ensemble model

 The training pipeline of our model is as follows: